rasheedandrew1/rasheedandrew1/README.md

-- I’m a self taught software developer looking to collaborate on cool iOS projects or anything swift.
+- I’m a software developer looking to collaborate on cool projects.
 - 📫 email me at rasheedandrew1@gmail.com